Zeioth/distroupdate.nvim/README.md

 * **Where do the updates come from?** From your own git repo.
 You are the only one in control.

 ## Roadmap
-* It would ideal to write unit tests to ensure we don't introduce regressions or breaking changes in future versions.
+* It would be ideal to write unit tests to ensure we don't introduce regressions or breaking changes in future versions.